-  Zenmap is a free and open-source whose main purpose is to scan for and troubleshoot network issues.
+Zenmap is free and open-source whose main purpose is to scan for and troubleshoot network issues.
 Being the official Nmap Security Scanner GUI, it is designed to be easily used by beginners while still providing advanced tools for experts.

-  YaST (Yet another Setup Tool) can be used to setup entire systems whether they are hardware, networks, system services, and security profiles all from the YaST Control Center.
+YaST (Yet another Setup Tool) can be used to set up entire systems whether they are hardware, networks, system services, and security profiles all from the YaST Control Center.
 It is the default configuration tool for enterprise-grade SUSE and openSUSE and ships with all SUSE and openSUSE platforms.

 CUPS (Common Unix Printing System) is a printer service built by Apple Inc. for macOS and other UNIX-like OSes.
 It has a web-based GUI tool with which you can manage printers and printing jobs in both local and network printers using the Internet Printing Protocol (IPP).

 Shorewall is a free and open-source GUI for creating and managing blacklists, configuring firewalls, gateways, VPNs, and controlling traffic.
 It takes advantage of the Netfilter (iptables/ipchains) system built into the Linux kernel to provide a greater level of abstraction for describing rules using text files to manage intricate configuration schemes.

 Webmin is a web-based admin tool with which you can perform virtually all sysadmin tasks on a server including creating user accounts and databases as well as configuring and managing disk quota, PHP, MySQL, and other open-source apps.